Stability of Piecewise Deterministic Markovian Metapopulation Processes on Networks: Stability criteria for the general metapopulation model

 \section{Stability criteria for the general metapopulation model}

-We now present general Meyn-Tweedie inspired criteria for boundedness, petiteness and ergodicity for the model defined in Section \ref{section_modelisation}.
+We now present Meyn-Tweedie inspired criteria for boundedness, petiteness and ergodicity for the general model defined in Section \ref{section_modelisation}.
 We will see that their application requires proof strategies that are dependent from the model specification and the system's active graph structure.
-However, it is easy to adapt them in a discretionary way to a large range of frameworks, which is why we endeavour to state their main thrust whenever this is possible.
+However, it is easy to adapt the proofs of Theorems \ref{thm_pcpal_mult} and \ref{thm_pcpal_uni} in a discretionary way to a large range of frameworks, which is why we endeavoured to state their general philosophy.
 In particular, these criteria will apply to both multiplicative and unitary settings, yielding Theorems \ref{thm_pcpal_mult} and \ref{thm_pcpal_uni}.\pe